julibinho/ClonalTree/README.md

 ## License, Patches, and Ongoing Developements

-  * The program is distributed under the ....
+  * The program is distributed under the CeCILL licence
   * [Feature requests and open issues](https://github.com/julibinho/ClonalTree/issues).